Dakoda Shepley hoping to make an quick impact with the Seahawks, just as he did on the big screen

 As he tells it: “When I went in and they took the picture of me to remember what I looked like for the fitting of the costume and the make-up and everything, I got a call from the casting director of the movie.
 He said, ‘Hey Dakoda, we like the way you look.
 We’re going to upgrade your role to someone kind of special in the movie.
 We can’t really tell you.’
 When I found out it was Omega Red, which I’m sure you know, there was people who were working on the movie that were like ‘You’re Omega Red?
 I’ve been a Marvel fan my whole life.’
 I had no idea or pay attention to any of that.’’

-So that’s how Shepley found himself fighting Wolverine in what was the ninth-highest grossing film of 2018.
+So that’s how Shepley found himself fighting in what was the ninth-highest grossing film of 2018.

 Three years later, he now finds himself fighting for playing time with the Seattle Seahawks.